anthill/open-moulinette/README.md

 ## Dashboard

-We made a workshop to show haw we can visualise and query these dataset with elastic search and kibana.
+We made a workshop to show how we can visualize and query these datasets with elastic search and kibana.